Mazztok45/swMATH2GNN/README.md

 # swMATH2GNN

-This work is about mining the swMATH metadata and ingest them into Graph Neural Network with Julia and Python.
+This project involves mining swMATH metadata and integrating it into a Graph Neural Network (GNN) using Julia and Python, as part of the research paper "Enhancing Software Detection in Mathematical Research Articles Using Graph Neural Networks and Mathematics Knowledge Graph-Based Citation Modeling".

 ## Goal

-The Goal of this work is to use the GNN for link prediction between software and articles to conlcude the probability that a mathematical paper contains a certain software.
+The goal of this project is to use a GNN for link prediction between software and articles to determine the probability that a mathematical paper contains references to specific software.

-Firstly, we need to extract the metadata

-### Data extraction
+### Data Extraction

-The data was extracted in Julia, because the originla plan was to use Julia for this whole project.
-The data was downloaded from th swMath (for the software) and zbMath (for the articles) API and saved as multiple json files.
-The information needed was extracted using julia and saved in a csv file for further use
+The data was extracted using Julia, as the initial plan was to utilize Julia for the entire project.
+Metadata was obtained from the swMATH (for software) and zbMATH (for articles) APIs and saved as multiple JSON files.
+The relevant information was then extracted and saved in a CSV file for further use.

-### Statistics and Visualisation
+### Statistics and Visualization

-Some descriptive Statistics and visualistion (also with julia) can be found in the notebooks directory.
+Descriptive statistics and visualizations were generated using Julia and can be found in the `notebooks` directory.

-### GNN
-I decided to work in python for this task, because it is more advanced in this topic.
+### Graph Neural Network (GNN)

+The implementation of the GNN was performed in Python due to its advanced capabilities in this area.

-In hetero_data.py I preprocessed the data into a HeteroData object.
-The nodes are software and article.
+In the `hetero_data.py` file, the data is preprocessed into a `HeteroData` object.
+The nodes represent software and articles, with different types of edges defined as follows:

-There are edges between the software nodes, based on the 'related_software' information in the dataset.
+- **Software-to-software edges**: Based on the `related_software` field in the dataset.
-There are edges between the article nodes, based on the 'references' information in the dataset.
+- **Article-to-article edges**: Based on the `references` field in the dataset.
-There are edges between the software nodes and article nodes, based on the 'standart_article' information in the dataset.
+- **Software-to-article edges**: Based on the `standard_article` field in the dataset.

-With this Information, the data could be trained with link prediction.
-Link prediction takes the edges that are supposed to be predicted into account (the software to article edges), but also the edges between the nodes that don't need perdiction.
+With this information, the data could be trained for link prediction.
+Link prediction aims to infer the edges that should exist (software-to-article edges) while also considering existing edges that do not require prediction.

-Unfortunatly, I failed to train the data due to an ImportError in the LinkNeighborLoader in torch_geometric that I could not solve.
-The LinkNeighborLoader is the right training data loader for this task, according to [this article](https://medium.com/@pytorch_geometric/link-prediction-on-heterogeneous-graphs-with-pyg-6d5c29677c70).
-I also found a [discussion of the problem](https://github.com/pyg-team/pytorch_geometric/discussions/7866) in the GitHub of PyG.
-But the suggested solutions did not work for me.

-The link prediction part of this project will have to be a future project for someone else.

-## Information on julia
+Unfortunately, I encountered an issue during training due to an `ImportError` with the `LinkNeighborLoader` in `torch_geometric`.
+Despite trying suggested solutions from [this article](https://medium.com/@pytorch_geometric/link-prediction-on-heterogeneous-graphs-with-pyg-6d5c29677c70) and [this GitHub discussion](https://github.com/pyg-team/pytorch_geometric/discussions/7866), I was unable to resolve the issue.
+Therefore, the link prediction component remains unfinished and can be taken up as a future project.

+## Reproducing the Project

-To reproduce this project, julia need to be installed.
-The file packages.jl includes all packages that need to be installed.
-When the packages.jl file is run, all packages are installed.
+To reproduce this project, you need to install Julia.
+The file `packages.jl` contains all the necessary dependencies.
+Running `packages.jl` will install all required packages.

+### Running the Project

+Execute the files in the following order:

+1. `GNN_Julia/data_processing.jl` - Data extraction and preprocessing.
+2. `GNN_Julia/simplegnn.jl` - Simple GNN implementation.
+3. `GNN_Julia/analysis.jl` - Statistical analysis.
+4. `GNN/benchmark.py` - Python implementation for benchmarking.

+### Update on Dependencies

+The `TOML` file contains all necessary dependencies for the project.

+---

+Feel free to reach out for any questions or contributions to the link prediction task.
+Any improvements or ideas are welcome!